kubescape/kubescape/httphandler/README.md

 }
 ```
 ### Check scanning progress status
-Check the scanning status - is the scanning in progress or done.
+Check the scanning status - is the scanning in progress or done?
 This is meant for a waiting mechanize since the API does not return the entire results object when the scanning is done

 * GET `/v1/status` -  Request kubescape scan status
 * * query `id=<string>` -> Check status of a specific scan.
 If empty will check if any scan is in progress